vortex-ninja/fsnd-linux-setup/README.md

 test app: http://test.acidninja.com/

-For the google oauth to work correctly please use http://acidninja.com/
+For the google oauth to work correctly please access the app from http://catalog.acidninja.com/

 ### SOFTWARE INSTALLED